15. EDUCATIONAL POLICY

 The aim for students who participate on our Sixth Form programme is to gain an understanding of career opportunities, working life, and independent living.
 Through practical knowledge and experience, students are empowered to be independent young people who can access further education/training, apprenticeships and even work by the end of the course.
 This gives students the confidence to believe in themselves, recognise their strengths, enabling them to develop further and contribute positively to society.

 Each student works to their own programme which is suited to their needs and motivations.
 The main focus is to get students ‘work ready’ and support their pathway into further education, an apprenticeship or work.

-Students’ individual timetables consist of 3 core areas: English, Maths and Work Experience.
+Students’ individual timetables consist of 4 core areas: English, Maths, Employability & Project.
 All other subjects are catered specifically to the group or young person to enable their progression towards achieving their focus.
-Examples of subject areas students are able to access are listed in ‘Other Subjects’ below.

 This core skill is continued throughout Sixth Form as it is for the rest of the school (please see Curriculum for years 7-11).
 The focus is on functional skills and working on filling the gaps of knowledge.